thePlatform/thePlatform-video-manager/README.md

-# Warning, you are looking at a development branch which may not be stable.
-For the latest Wordpress VIP release please switch to either the Master or Release branch.
+**Warning, you are looking at a development branch which may not be stable.
+For the latest Wordpress VIP release please switch to either the Master or Release branch**

 # === thePlatform Video Manager ===
 Developed By: thePlatform for Media, Inc.